arielcarrera/quarkus-spring-data-integration/README.md

 While the performance tests are preliminary ... it's amazing! an improvement of around 30% in throughput and a reduction of around 14% of memory consumption are shown with a default configuration and under the same load conditions.

-## features supported by "Quarkus Spring Data Jpa Integration" that are not supported in the Quarkus API implementation (Panache / Spring Data Jpa Api)
+## Features supported by "Quarkus Spring Data Jpa Integration" (not supported in Quarkus API implementation - Panache Spring Data Jpa Api -)

 - [X] QueryByExampleExecutor
 - [ ] QueryDSL support